of NJ Estate Administration in this interesting and informative video.

 The assets of the estate are distributed to heirs and beneficiaries.

-By retaining the services of a knowledgeable estate attorney with a background in elder law, you benefit from their understanding of New Jersey law and their expertise in preserving estate assets.
-Reducing estate taxes is one way that an estate can retain more of its wealth for the decedent's heirs.
+By retaining the services of a knowledgeable estate attorney with a background in elder law, you benefit from his/her understanding of New Jersey law and their expertise in preserving estate assets.
+Reducing estate and inheritance taxes is one way that an estate can retain more of its wealth for the decedent’s heirs.
 Our attorneys know of legal ways to accomplish this goal.

 Mr. Niemann has been a god send to me and my family.
 He has met with me many, many times with patience, sensitivity and understanding that few people expect from an attorney.
 My family issues are complex and Mr. Niemann understands what I want to happen to my estate upon my death especially for my adult incapacitated child and other adult children.
 He created a special trust for my son.
 He has followed up with me to help me make decisions without forcing his opinions on me.
 In the end, he told me, ”Jerri, my job is to explain your choices and help you understand the legal effect of those choices”.
 He guides me and puts me at ease.
 He wants me to make decisions that are the right ones for me.